Anthony Plog (b. 13 November 1947, Glendale, Calif.) is an American trumpeter and composer.

 Since being appointed to his first teaching position upon his return to California from the Utah Symphony in 1976, Anthony Plog has taught at various institutions around the world, including California State University at Northridge, the University of Southern California, the Music Academy of the West, the Schola Cantorum (Basel, Switzerland), the Malmo Music Academy (Malmo, Sweden) and the Accademia di Santa Cecilia in Rome.

 At the beginning of his compositional career Mr. Plog wrote almost exclusively for brass, and was published by several of the top brass publishers, including Western International Music and Brass Press.
 Plog has broadened his compositional horizons, and now writes in many different mediums.
 He has written three childrens' operas, the first of which (How the Trumpet Got Its Toot) was premiered by the Utah Opera and Symphony in July 2004; in 2012 he completed a major tragic opera entitled Spirits, based on a holocaust theme, and on March 16, 2014 he finished his latest opera about a drone operator who is having a nervous breakdown (The Sacrifice).
 Other new works recently completed include the Double Concerto 2014 and 2 Horn Concerti.
+He is currently working on a major opera about the first important female astronomer, Caroline Herschel, called Sweeping the Stars.

 The music of Anthony Plog has been performed in over 30 countries around the world.
 He is the recipient of numerous grants and commissions, including the National Endowment for the Arts (for the American Brass Quintet), the Malmo Symphony (Sweden), Nick Norton and the Utah Symphony, the Summit Brass, the GECA Brass Ensemble in France, the Chicago Chamber Musicians, the University of Texas at Austin, and the St. Louis Brass Quintet.